 “AI is a systematic discovery of what gives “life” to a living system” when it is most effective.”

-With its structured and simple method for organizational development, AI has proven its capacity for generating impressive results for solving complex social and environmental problems around the world.
+With its structured and simple method for organizational development, Appreciative Inquiry has proven its capacity for generating impressive results for solving complex social and environmental problems around the world.
 Similarly, it has been leveraged in businesses to restructure organizations and adjust vision and strategy implementation.
 On a smaller scale, business leaders use it to improve dialogue, enhance communication, and increase understanding internally and externally.
-Dr. Cooperrider's AI model emulates and mobilizes the message Drucker championed:
+Dr. Cooperrider's Appreciative Inquiry model emulates and mobilizes the message Drucker championed:

 “It is more effective and healthier to focus on strengths and on what works than to focus on weaknesses and what does not work in order for the company to succeed on a broader scale.”

 Since the “invention” of Appreciative Inquiry, the approach has been developed and expanded.
 It has grown to create a movement involving thousands of leaders and organizations all over the world.
 With the “Business as an Agent of World Benefit” (BAWB) movement, the approach has been taken to the next level, letting the strengths-based paradigm lead the way for organizations striving to create sustainable solutions for a better world.

 As the Appreciative Inquiry movement picked up momentum into the 90s, it was ably supported by a new psychologically oriented movement headed by former American Psychological Association President, Martin Seligman.
 As part of their APA presidential manifestos, candidates pick themes that warrant attention during their presidency.
 Seligman chose positive psychology.